 Shanley, Patrick, and Katie Kilkenny.
 “Deepfake Tech Eyed by Hollywood VFX Studios.”
 The Hollywood Reporter. https://www.hollywoodreporter.com/news/deepfake-tech-eyed-by-hollywood-vfx-studios-1087075, April 2018.

 Shen, Tianxiang, Ruixian Liu, Ju Bai, and Zheng Li. “‘Deep Fakes’ Using Generative Adversarial Networks (GAN),” 2018, 9.

 Trask, Andrew.
 Grokking Deep Learning.
-1 edition.
 Shelter Island: Manning Publications, 2019.